beaconTau/authorlist/README.md

-# ANITA Author List
+# BEACON Author List

-This is a centralized store for ANITA author lists.
+This is a centralized store for BEACON author lists.

 There are two files used as input, authors.in and institutions.in